-At the beginning of March, Texas A&M started their new venture into deeper interrogations of human behavior, with their Human Behavior Lab.
-By using and combining a range of biosensors, the researchers aim to be “catapulting Texas A&M social sciences forward.”
-By using iMotions they are now able to carry out research that wasn’t possible before, and to take on new challenges in the field of human behavior research.
+At the beginning of March, Texas A&M started its new venture into deeper interrogations of human behavior, with its Human Behavior Lab.
+By using and combining a range of biosensors, the researchers aim to “catapult Texas A&M social sciences forward.”
+By using iMotions they are now able to carry out research that wasn’t possible before and to take on new challenges in the field of human behavior research.

 The approach of human behavior research allows insight into many fields, as reflected by the diversity of the associated subjects.
 By having a central hub to associate with, the research capacities of many departments is quickly and readily amplified.

 At the Jack & Stephanie Koraleski Commerce and Applied Behavioral Laboratory, established in October 2014, researchers have been engaging in multimodal research.
 With research topics spanning studies of entrepreneurial insight, to complex problem-solving, and investigations of social media for extremist propaganda, the scientists at Omaha have been uncovering complex questions related to human behavior.

 With the help of iMotions, the University of Nebraska now carries out research with a range of biosensors, allowing the researchers to peer deeper into the underlying neurophysiological factors that determine thoughts and decisions.

 By using a multimodal approach, the researchers have set themselves apart, noting how the “combination of technologies is rare among business schools.”
 By providing access to academic researchers, commercial business, and the nonprofit community, they have brought together a wide range of partners to collaborate and co-operate with.
 Watch the video below to see more about the lab opening, and the primary research interests.